Video shows bodies on burnt-out Russian trucks in Kursk region as Ukrainian cross-border assaults rage - KESQ

 Video shows bodies on burnt-out Russian trucks in Kursk region as Ukrainian cross-border assaults rage

-By Olga Voitovych, Victoria Butenko, Allegra Goodwin, Christian Edwards and Darya Tarasova, CNN
+By Olga Voitovych, Victoria Butenko, Radina Gigova, Allegra Goodwin, Christian Edwards and Darya Tarasova, CNN

 (CNN) — A video that surfaced online appears to show bodies on burnt-out Russian military trucks in the country’s southwestern Kursk region, the latest sign that Ukraine’s cross-border assault is probing more deeply and inflicting significant damage on Moscow’s troops.